D-o-d-o-x/Spikey/README.md

 ## Challenge Overview

-The Neuralink N1 implant generates approximately 200 Mbps of electrode data (1024 electrodes @ 20 kHz, 10-bit resolution) and can transmit data wirelessly at about 1 Mbps.
-This means a compression ratio of over 200x is required.
-The compression must run in real-time (< 1 ms) and consume low power (< 10 mW, including radio).
+The Neuralink N1 implant generates approximately 200 Mbps of electrode data from 1024 electrodes, each sampling at 20 kHz with a 10-bit resolution.
+This data is recorded from the motor cortex of a non-human primate while playing video games.
+Given the implant's wireless transmission capability of about 1 Mbps, achieving a compression ratio of over 200x is essential.

+#### Key Requirements:

+- **Real-time Compression**: The compression algorithm must operate in less than 1 millisecond to ensure real-time performance.
+- **Low Power Consumption**: The total power consumption, including the radio, must be below 10 milliwatts.
+- **Lossless Compression**: The compression must be lossless to maintain data integrity.

 ## Data Analysis